 Table of Contents

 One glance at a Google search result for alcohol addiction treatment could make a person sit there cross-eyed in front of the computer, trying to decipher, out of the thousands listed, what is the best treatment for alcoholism.
-It is mind boggling just how many different types of rehabs there are nowadays.
-They sport varying core philosophies and treatment methods, as well as a plethora of adjunctive therapies and complimentary activities.
+It is mind-boggling just how many different types of rehabs there are nowadays.
+They sport varying core philosophies and treatment methods, as well as a plethora of adjunctive therapies and complementary activities.
 We sit there staring at the computer and scratching our heads, unsure of which rehab will provide the best shot of actually working for you or your loved one’s alcohol addiction.
 So what is the best treatment for alcoholism anyway?

 Heads Up: Not a One-Size-Fits-All

 Addiction treatment must be tailored according to the many factors that make each individual’s struggle unique.
-This means that the 20 something person with an opioid addiction will require a different treatment approach than a 50 something alcoholic with co-occurring depression.
+This means that the 20-something person with an opioid addiction will require a different treatment approach than a 50-something alcoholic with co-occurring depression.
 By not acknowledging the specific needs of the client, by not creating a fully individualized treatment plan for their unique recovery needs, a rehab is setting the person up for an unsuccessful attempt at sobriety.

 Any alcohol rehab worth its salt will provide a wide array of treatment elements and adjunctive therapies and activities that can be pulled from to design an integrated treatment plan for each individual client.
-This is a deal breaker, so ask the pertinent question—How customized are your treatment plans?”—when seeking treatment.
+This is a deal-breaker, so ask the pertinent question—How customized are your treatment plans?”—when seeking treatment.

 The Amazing Role of Naltrexone

-The dark horse in alcoholism treatment is the growing popularity of medication-assisted treatment, which for alcohol addiction means naltrexone (Vivitrol, Revia).
+The dark horse in alcoholism treatment is the growing popularity of the medication-assisted treatment, which for alcohol addiction means naltrexone (Vivitrol, Revia).
 Naltrexone has the ability to significantly reduce alcohol cravings, one of the most common triggers for relapse—which for alcoholics is usually chronic relapsing.
 Naltrexone works by attaching to the opioid receptors in the brain and somehow decreases the reinforcing effects of how alcohol impacts the neural pathways.

 Naltrexone is introduced after detoxification is successfully completed in order to avoid serious withdrawal symptoms occurring.
 The drug is available in pill form, as a patch, or as an injectable and should be closely monitored by a professional.
-Someone who is using naltrexone as one part of a comprehensive approach to recovery, which includes ongoing psychotherapy, sober living housing, and participation in a recovery community, will greatly increase their chances at achieving sustained sobriety.
+Someone who is using naltrexone as one part of a comprehensive approach to recovery, which includes ongoing psychotherapy, sober living housing, and participation in a recovery community, will greatly increase their chances of achieving sustained sobriety.